mjanv/roadbook/README.md

 ---

-*Roadbook* is a website helping you bridge features between your favorite route planner and climb finder websites.
+*Roadbook* is a website bridging features between your favorite route planner and climb finder websites.

 - On climb finders such as [climbfinder.com](https://climbfinder.com/en) or [cols-cyclisme.com](https://www.cols-cyclisme.com/), a cyclist can see climb profiles ([Alpe d'Huez](https://climbfinder.com/en/climbs/alpe-d-huez), [Col de la Loze](https://www.cols-cyclisme.com/vanoise/france/col-de-la-loze-depuis-brides-les-bains-c3612.htm),...) that breakdowns climb average slope kilometer per kilometer.
 - On route planners such as [Komoot](https://www.komoot.com) or [Strava](https://www.strava.com), a cyclist can creates a route where he can see a map display with the full elevation profile, but with no climbs breakdown.